Ian MacKaye

 Ian Thomas Garner MacKaye (/məˈkaɪ/; born April 16, 1962) is an American musician.
 Active since 1979, he is best known as the co-founder and owner of Dischord Records, a Washington, D.C.–based independent record label, and the frontman of hardcore punk band Minor Threat and post-hardcore band Fugazi.
 MacKaye was also the bassist for the short-lived band the Teen Idles, and frontman for Embrace, and Pailhead, a collaboration with the band Ministry.
 MacKaye is a member of The Evens, a two-piece indie rock group he formed with his wife Amy Farina in 2001.
-In 2015 he formed the band Coriky with Farina and his Fugazi band mate Joe Lally.
+In 2015 he formed the band Coriky with Farina and his Fugazi bandmate Joe Lally.

 Along with his seminal band Minor Threat, he is credited with coining the term "straight edge" a philosophy that promotes abstinence from alcohol and other drugs, though MacKaye has stated that he did not intend to turn it into a movement.

-A key figure in the development of hardcore punk and an independent-minded, do-it-yourself punk ethic, MacKaye has produced releases by Q and Not U, John Frusciante, 7 Seconds, Nation of Ulysses, Bikini Kill, Rites of Spring, Dag Nasty and Rollins Band.
+MacKaye has produced releases by Q and Not U, John Frusciante, 7 Seconds, Nation of Ulysses, Bikini Kill, Rites of Spring, Dag Nasty and Rollins Band.